 The RTA distinguishes between people who are “tenants” and other people who occupy rental units.
 If you are unsure whether you are a tenant or not, you should get legal advice from us or your local legal clinic (see below).

 If you receive any legal notices from your landlord, you should get legal advice right away (see Getting legal help below).
-If you are going to be away, hospitalized or have to live somewhere, you should either forward your mail or have someone checking your mail in case you receive any important notices.
+If you are going to be away, hospitalized or have to live somewhere else, you should either forward your mail or have someone you trust check your mail in case you receive any important notices.

 For general information about the Residential Tenancies Act (RTA) and the Landlord and Tenant Board (LTB):

-- Community Legal Education Ontario (CLEO) has pamphlets about tenancy in Ontario that are available on the CLEO website or in print: www.cleo.on.ca/english/pub/onpub/subject/landlord.htm
+- Community Legal Education Ontario (CLEO) has pamphlets about residential tenancy in Ontario that are available on the CLEO website or in print: www.cleo.on.ca/english/pub/onpub/subject/landlord.htm.

-- The Advocacy Centre for Tenants Ontario (ACTO) website has general information for tenants: http://www.acto.ca/
+- Advocacy Centre for Tenants Ontario (ACTO) website has general information for tenants: www.acto.ca/.

 Getting legal help